Jones-Robert-M/Literature-Review/README.md

 ### Configuration

-This tool can use the Gemini API to summarize papers.
-To use this feature, you need to configure your Gemini API key.
+This tool can use the Semantic Scholar API for sub-searches and the Gemini API to summarize papers (though local summarization is now default).
+To use these features, you need to configure your API keys.

 1. Create a copy of the `settings.env.example` file in the `configs` directory and name it `settings.env`:
     ```bash
     cp configs/settings.env.example configs/settings.env
     ```
-2. Add your Gemini API key to the `configs/settings.env` file:
+2. Add your API keys to the `configs/settings.env` file.
+You can obtain a Semantic Scholar API key from [https://www.semanticscholar.org/product/api](https://www.semanticscholar.org/product/api).
     ```
-    GEMINI_API_KEY="your-api-key"
+    GEMINI_API_KEY="your-gemini-api-key"
+    SEMANTIC_SCHOLAR_API_KEY="your-semantic-scholar-api-key"
     ```

-### How the API Key is Used

-Your Gemini API key is automatically connected to the workflow.
-For more details, see the `explanation.txt` file.

 ## Usage